What Is The Opioid Epidemic?

-In 1992, before the major push for opioids from pharmaceutical companies, doctors wrote 112 opioid prescriptions.
+In 1992, before the major push for Opioids from pharmaceutical companies, doctors wrote 112 million Opioid prescriptions.

-In short, the opioid epidemic affects people in all demographics and from all walks of life, including teens, seniors, veterans, and the LGBTQ community.
-Even those who do not use or abuse opioids can feel the effects if opioid abuse is common in their area or if their loved ones have addiction issues.
-The economic burden, and the emotional burden put on families, has been dragging many down.
+In short, the Opioid epidemic affects people in all demographics and from all walks of life, including teens, seniors, veterans, and the LGBTQ community.
+Even those who do not use or abuse Opioids can feel the effects of the epidemic if Opioid abuse is common in their area or if their loved ones have addiction issues.
+The economic burden of Opioid abuse and the emotional burden put on families of an addicted individual have been devastating.

 What Can We Do?

-The opioid epidemic isn’t one person’s problem, and so it will take everyone to beat it.
-Knowing the dangers, signs, and symptoms of opioid abuse can save someone’s life.
+The Opioid epidemic isn’t one person’s problem, and it will take everyone to beat it.
+Knowing the dangers, signs, and symptoms of Opioid abuse can save someone’s life.
 Talk with your loved ones openly and remove the stigma of addiction.
 It isn’t something that only happens to the weak.
 It is a biological reaction that can happen to anyone, with or without their knowledge.

 Addiction doesn’t have to be the end; it can be just a detour.
 If you believe you or a loved one shows the symptoms of addiction and are interested in finding treatment, contact a treatment provider today.